 A visual representation of the cumulative count of all Bugs, grouped by their priority, for the past four weeks.

 A horizontal bar chart with the total count of active Bugs that each team member has currently assigned to them, grouped by priority.

 Count of active, resolved, and closed work items.
-You can open the list of work items by choosing each number.
-This list is derived from a Team Web Access Web Part.
+You can open the list of work items by clicking each number.
+This list is derived from a Team Web Access Web part.

 List of recent builds and their status.
-You can view more details about a build by choosing it.
-This list is derived from a Team Web Access Web Part.
+You can view more details about a build by clicking it.
+This list is derived from a Team Web Access Web part.

 List of the most recent check-ins.
-You can view more details about a specific check-in by choosing it.
-This list is derived from a Team Web Access Web Part.
+You can view more details about a specific check-in by clicking it.
+This list is derived from a Team Web Access Web part.